dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 It is suggestively based on the British Aerospace Harrier II \(formerly known as the Hawker Siddley Harrier\) a well-known British fighter jet with Vertical Takeoff and Landing \(VTOL\) capabilities.

-## Firetruck
+## Fire Truck
 Can put out fires.
 It can hold 8 people.
 The driver's weapon is replaced with the water hose.
-The water spray can be deadly if used long enough.
+The water spray can be deadly if used on a person for long enough, however vehicles are immune to damage from the spray.

 ## Mobile Operations Center
 The Mobile Operations Center (MOC) is a modular semi-trailer featured in the Gunrunning update for Grand Theft Auto Online.
 It can be purchased from Warstock Cache & Carry for $1,225,000-2,790,000.

-The cab and trailer are very resistant to damage, requiring 10 Buzzard Attack Chopper rockets to destroy the cab with seemingly no ill-effects on the trailer.
+The cab and trailer are very resistant to damage, requiring 10 Buzzard rockets to destroy the cab with seemingly no ill-effects on the trailer.

 ## Tank
 _See Rhino Tank_

 ## Rhino
 _See Rhino Tank_

+## Buzzard Attack Chopper
+The Buzzard is a light attack helicopter, and is the main chopper used by Merryweather Security forces.
+It is also the primary aircraft used by Organizations as it can be called for free (if owned) from the SecuroServ section of the interaction menu.
+It can be purchased from Warstock Cache & Carry for $1,750,000.